jnds/wp-template-toolkit/readme.md

 ## Key Features

-* Modular Sass/SCSS & js files compiled and imported as single files
-* Object oriented templates using the Twig templating engine along with the Timber plugin
-* BEM front-end naming methodology using PostHTML plugin to simplify maintenance
 * Build script to preprocess and optimize assets
+* Modular SCSS & javacript files compiled and imported as single files
 * Live browser testing (using Livereload)
+* MVC-like separation of concerns for templates using the Twig templating engine along with the Timber plugin
+* PostHTML plugin to simplify the maintenance of BEM naming structure in html
 * ACF-JSON to save ACF field data under version control
+* Automated image optimisation
+* Helper functions to cleanup the wordpress head and dashboard adapted from [Plate](https://studio.bio/themes/plate) and elsewhere
+* Custom post type and taxonomy samples adapted from [Plate](https://studio.bio/themes/plate)
-* CPT sample adapted from Plate theme by studio.bio
+* HTML schema & accessibility support adapted from [Plate](https://studio.bio/themes/plate)
-* HTML schema, accessibility-ready patterns from the WP theme guide, ARIA values, screen reader text and a11y.js for expanded accessibility support.
-Adapted from Plate theme by studio.bio
+  - accessibility-ready patterns from the WP theme guide
+  - ARIA values,
+  - screen reader text
+  - a11y.js

 ## Installation